Kerry Mountain Rescue saves three people on Carrauntoohil in harsh weather conditions

 “It was extremely cold, obviously dark, and with little else to go on we decided we would resume this morning,” Alan Wallace, spokesperson for Kerry Mountain Rescue, told RTÉ’s Morning Ireland.

 The search resumed at 8.00am this morning.
-Valentia Coast Guard’s helicopter and a number of rescue teams were been dispatched.
+Valentia Coast Guard’s helicopter and a number of rescue teams were dispatched to the scene.

 The man’s car had been located in the Lisleibane area, five kilometres from Carrauntoohil during the search.